 The Future Science Prize is a $1 million award, given to annual winners of Life Science Prize, Physical Science Prize, and the Mathematics and Computer Science Prize.

 The number of Laureates is determined by the most prominent person in the same group.
 Based on the principle, the number of winners per award shall not exceed five.

 Candidates for each award will be selected by nominators, reviewed and approved by the Science Committee, Personal nomination and public recommendation will not be accepted.
 Nominators recommended by a Science Committee member must be approved and acknowledged by the Science Committee unitedly before he or she is allowed to nominate.

 Each nominator may annually submit nominations valid for up to five years.
+When the secretariat invites nominators, it is necessary to remind the nominator whether he or she wishes to extend the nomination letter of the past year.
+If a nominator chooses not to do so, he or she needs to inform the Secretariat or submit a new nomination.
 The nomination shall be conducted independently，meaning that a nominee cannot be nominated jointly by more than one nominator.

 Potential Candidate Changes